TradeSgnl Logo

 Click the Alerts Button in the top toolbar

-TradingView alert condition configuration
+TradingView alert message configuration

-Step 3: Set Webhook URL
+Set Webhook URL

 TradingView webhook URL configuration